Picture of American flag.

 The last column is significant to the surviving spouse.
 In this example, the surviving spouse's annuity reduces to 55 percent of the retiree's annuity, or $20,341.
 The survivor has expenses totaling $19,680, way to close for comfort.
 Ideally, insurance would add a blanket of security for the survivor along with social security, Thrift Savings and other investment income.
 The survivor may have to change their lifestyle considerably to live comfortably in retirement.

 The above discussion should get you thinking about where you need to go from here.
 You can cut unnecessary expenses, possibly move to a less expensive home, sell the second car.
 There are lots of options.
 Also, in the survivor's case, there are a number of cost cutting things they can do immediately such as change their health insurance from a family plan to self only.
 This one action alone can save thousands each year.
+A full survivor annuity election will decrease your net monthly payment buy approximately 10%.
+Visit our Survivor Concerns page for a complete discussion on this subject.

 (Table R-1)